-Located on the beautiful Gulf Coast of Florida, the Seaside Seabird Sanctuary is a 501(c)(3) non-profit organization dedicated to the rescue, treatment, and rehabilitation of sick, injured, and orphaned wild birds, with the goal of releasing them back into the wild.
+Located on the beautiful Gulf Coast of Florida, the Seaside Seabird Sanctuary is a 501(c)(3) non-profit organization dedicated to the rescue, treatment, and rehabilitation of sick and injured wild birds, with the goal of releasing them back into the wild.
 To carry out their important mission, the sanctuary is staffed by experienced professionals and dedicated volunteers.

 Seaside Seabird Sanctuary, LLC was founded on July 13, 2016, and moved into its current 1.5 acre beach-front rehabilitation facility on September 1, 2016, following the closing of the properties former occupant, the Suncoast Seabird Sanctuary.
 Seaside obtained it's 501(c)(3) tax-exempt status with the Internal Revenue Service on December 15, 2016 and held it's official grand opening on March 30, 2017.

 The Seaside Seabird Sanctuary prides itself in its commitment to the community.
 Seaside displays their commitment in the following ways: